 As the number of employer-sponsored pensions is continuing to decrease, the responsibility of saving for retirement has been left to employees alone.
-As a facet of employee retention strategy, many employers wrap “matching” plans or profit sharing programs into their benefits package.
+As a facet of an employee retention strategy, many employers wrap “matching” plans or profit-sharing programs into their benefits package.

 But even with the assistance in saving for retirement, the average American worker is still finding it to be a difficult task.
 So many people have questions about retirement: “How do I start a retirement account?
 How much do I need to save?”
 Adding financial education to your employee retention strategy can help employees answer these tough questions and can help companies avoid the cost of losing an employee.

 The uncomfortable truth is that 60 percent of Americans say that they find it difficult to save for retirement.
 The stress and confusion over how to save such a large sum of money is exactly why many employers have included retirement plans in their employee retention strategy.
 If a worker sees that their employer will assist them in saving up for retirement, they are likely to stick around longer.